KukkonenJussi/KukkonenJussi/README.md

 # About Me

 Hi!
 I'm a Computer Science student from Joensuu, Finland.
-I study cyber security as minor and I'm interested in network administration.
+I study cyber security as minor and I'm interested in full stack development.

 I'm also a professional pedagogy and musician.